lars20070/deepresearcher/README.md

 # deep researcher

-Fully local web research and report writing assistant
+Fully local web research and report writing assistant.

+The codebase is a copy of the [`ollama-deep-researcher`](https://github.com/langchain-ai/ollama-deep-researcher) repository.
+It is extended with extensive testing and logging which should help in understanding and debugging the code.

 ## Getting started
 1. Install dependencies